fiz-mir/Cinema-Booking-System/README.md

 Creating database:

-4th Step: So, for now, Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: After that, Click on the databases tab
+4th Step: Open a browser and go to URL “http://localhost/phpmyadmin/” 5th Step: After that, Click on the databases tab
 6th Step: So, Create a database name it as “paragoncinemadb” and then click on the import tab 7th Step: Click on browse file and select “paragoncinemadb.sql” file which is inside the “DATABASE” folder